OpenJohnMacGregor/ElisaPages/docs/WhitePaper.md

 so Linux is a shared point of interest for the Linux and Safety communities.

-We need to reach out to both of these communities and get them talking to antother in order to bridge the gaps.
+We need to reach out to both of these communities and get them talking to another in order to bridge the gaps.
 This will require marketing-related activities to raise awareness and motivate involvement that aligns with their interests.
 Once they are engaged, this needs to be a community that they